‘Turning the Tide’

 Output:

-‘EDGELAND’ is an eco-poetic response to rising seas and coastal conurbations.
-Rhythmic and inter-personal in nature, the durational work provides an embedded portrait of an urban edgeland in a location strongly influenced by the foundations of the European democratic movement.
+‘EDGELAND’ is an eco-poetic exploration of rising sea levels and urbanised coastal environments.
+Rhythmic and relational in its construction, the durational film offers an embedded portrait of an urban edgeland - situated within a site still profoundly shaped by the legacy of the European democratic movement.

 Woolston elected to contribute to a carbon avoidance scheme, operated by Ecologi > ‘The UK’s most trusted climate action platform’ https://ecologi.com , as a way in which to calibrate the emissions she produced during her residency in Poland.
 Her contribution supported the prevention of 3 tCO2e from being emitted through a verified carbon avoidance project in Morocco: The Ouarzazate Solar Power Station is one of the largest concentrated solar projects in the world, making use of thousands of concave mirrors to concentrate solar energy and produce 750 GWh of power per year.